hao7babe/Top-Interview-150/242 Valid Anagrammd.md

 ### Approach

-1. **Sorting**:
+To solve this problem efficiently, we can use the following approach:

+1. **Frequency Count (Optimal Solution)**:
+    - Use a dictionary to count the frequency of each character in both strings.
+    - Compare the frequency counts for both strings.
+If they match for all characters, the strings are anagrams.
+2. **Sorting (Alternative Solution)**:
     - Sort both strings and compare them.
 If the sorted versions of the strings are identical, then the strings are anagrams.
-    - This approach is straightforward but less efficient in terms of time complexity due to the sorting step.
+    - This method is straightforward but less efficient than the frequency count approach.
-2. **Frequency Count (Optimal Solution)**:
-    - Use a dictionary (or an array of size 26 if the strings contain only lowercase English letters) to count the frequency of each character in both strings.
-    - Compare the frequency counts.
-If they match for all characters, the strings are anagrams.

 ### Time and Space Complexity

+- **Frequency Count Approach**:
+    - **Time Complexity**: O(n), where n is the length of the strings (assuming the strings are of the same length).
+    - **Space Complexity**: O(1) if we consider the number of possible characters (26 lowercase letters) as constant.
 - **Sorting Approach**:
-    - **Time Complexity**: O(n log n), where n is the length of the strings (assuming the strings are of the same length).
+    - **Time Complexity**: O(n log n), where n is the length of the strings.
-    - **Space Complexity**: O(1) or O(n) depending on the implementation of the sort (if in-place or not).
-- **Frequency Count Approach**:
-    - **Time Complexity**: O(n), where n is the length of the strings.
+    - **Space Complexity**: O(n), due to the space required to store the sorted versions of the strings.
-    - **Space Complexity**: O(1) (if using an array of size 26) or O(n) (if using a dictionary, but since the space is bounded by the number of distinct characters, it's considered O(1) for fixed alphabets).

-Given these considerations, the **Frequency Count Approach** is more efficient and is generally the preferred method.
+Given these considerations, the **Frequency Count Approach** is more efficient and is generally preferred.

 ### Code Implementation (Frequency Count Approach)